Volst/graphql-authentication/README.md

 However, if you don't use Prisma, that's totally fine!
 Writing an adapter shouldn't take very long.

 In [the tests](https://github.com/Volst/graphql-authentication/blob/refactor/packages/graphql-authentication/src/__tests__/setup.ts) there is a good example of an adapter.
+Also, the [`examples/`](https://github.com/Volst/graphql-authentication/tree/master/examples) folder contains more some custom adapters, like one for Sequelize.

 You can keep the adapter class directly in your own project, make a separate npm package for it or write a PR to add it here (please do)!